Richard Liebowitz

-Richard Liebowitz is an American entrepreneur, Broadway producer, disbarred lawyer and photographer specializing in copyright law.
-While a lawyer, he was known for filing a high number of lawsuits against media organizations on behalf of photographers who assert that their images have been used without permission.
+Richard Liebowitz is an American entrepreneur, former lawyer specializing in copyright law, and photographer.
+As a lawyer, he was known for filing a high number of lawsuits against media organizations on behalf of photographers who asserted that their images had been used without permission.

 Life and career

 A Long Island native, he graduated from the University of Pennsylvania.
 Liebowitz worked as an intern for veteran New York press photographer Bruce Cotler.
 His experience with Cotler, about which he wrote a book, and as a member of the New York Press Photographers Association motivated Liebowitz to pursue a career in copyright law.

 After graduating from Hofstra University Law School, he was admitted to the New York bar in 2015, established his practice in New York and filed his first lawsuit in January 2016.
 He works on a contingency basis and has filed, on average, about five lawsuits per week.
 Contrary to other copyright lawyers, his practice is to immediately file suit rather than pursue a settlement, and to claim statutory damages far in excess of the images' ordinary licensing prices.